ItsMeBrille/ctf-writeups/GlacierCTF/2024/README.md

 ### Initial analysis

 The main script in the handout is `challenge`.
-The script lets you upload a files through a .tar.gz folder before any `main.typ` files gets compiled with typst.
+The script lets you upload files through a .tar.gz folder before any `main.typ` files gets compiled with typst.
 Here is the importaint parts of the script:

 ```bash
 read -d @ FILE